ARTIST- IN- RESIDENCE

 OUR COLLABORATORS

-Jettison Arts Foundation (JAF) is an organization invested in uplifting local emerging visual and mixed media artists in the Bay Area through a suite of diverse free-to-the-public programs.
+Jettison Arts Foundation Corp.
+(JAF) is an organization dedicated to uplifting local emerging visual and mixed-media artists in the Bay Area through a suite of free-to-the-public programs.

 The Artist-in-Residence (AiR) program exists to strengthen the relationship between artist and community and empower artists’ in realizing their creative identity through their dream exhibition.
 By providing pro-bono gallery space, operational and advisory services, Jettison Creative nurtures artists to gain an edge in pushing the boundaries across their medium, breaking through industry barriers, and inheriting a deeper connection with local Bay Area communities.